 Preliminary Genetic Screening improves the efficiency of pregnancy.

 The advancement of this technology reduces the risk of recurrent miscarriage and can provide a better outcome for an advanced maternal aged couple.

 Technologies Evaluating Embryos

-Time Lapse Imaging is a non-invasive evaluating technology, which helps to visualize the dynamic changes occur during embryo development.
+Time-Lapse Imaging is a non-invasive evaluating technology, which helps to visualise the dynamic changes occur during embryo development.

 Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
 He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).